banfts/banfts-client/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Contributing

+Please make sure to test any PRs - and also run `npm run build` to make sure the site will be able to be built and deployed.
+Since the client is meant to deployed as a static site, some Sveltekit features, namely anything requiring a server, obviously will not be able to be used.

+(todo: write this section)

+(todo: write something about issues)